astrana-project/astrana-docs/README.md

 # Astrana Documentation

-The repository contains the documentation for the Astrana software applications.
+This repository contains the documentation for the Astrana software applications.

 We are using [Read the Docs](https://readthedocs.org/) to host the documentation and the rendered version can be found [here](https://docs.astrana.org).